tensorflow/tensorflow/RokosBasiliskForCVAndCCTV.md

 So we all need to make sure thst this womderful world of artificial sophistication does not corrupt the DSL of our

-emotional monotheistic God's planet as Earth...as i previously stated in 2017 and 2018 ....is still "Gods fucking planet for human beings"
+emotional monotheistic God's planet as Earth...as i previ"ously stated in 2017 and 2018 ....is still "Gods fucking planet for human beings""

 So heres the deal from my east coast trauma: